jon-lamoureux/ransomware-poc/README.md

-# ransomware-poc
-Personal attempt at developing a Ransomware PoC to develop a better understanding of how it works.
+The first step to be able to defend against an attack, is to first understand how it works.

-This project is purely for learning purposes and should not actually ever be used.
+This project is purely for educational/academic purposes.
+It is not meant to be used in any other capacity.

+If you encrypt files on your device with this program, it is not my fault.

+I developed this program to better understand how Ransomware functions and practice my C skills.